Skip to main content

 Reconciliation

-Bellarmine Chapel celebrates the Sacrament of Reconciliation as a community during the liturgical seasons of Advent and Lent.
-After meditating on the Word of God, we engage in an “examination of conscience”, which is a review of the graces received, our faults and failings, and the new invitations God is sending our way.
+At Bellarmine Chapel, the community comes together to observe the Sacrament of Reconciliation during the liturgical seasons of Advent and Lent.
+Following a period of meditation on the Word of God, we actively partake in an “examination of conscience.”
+This involves reflecting on the graces we have received, acknowledging our faults and shortcomings, and discerning the new invitations that God is extending to us.